LucasNolasco/WaypointsGenerator/README.md

 * `transfer_waypoints`: This node loads waypoints from a csv file and send them to a server over a http request.

+## Waypoint Storage - CSV File Format

+The csv file must have one waypoint for each row and each of these rows must have the following format:

+* id, x, y, z, Qx, Qy, Qz, Qw, status, status_service, latitude, longitude, altitude, covariance (9), covariance_type, is_searching_area, reach_threshold

 ## Examples

 ### Generate waypoints